As a local optometry clinic, we often get asked how to get rid of under eye bags. Many people have […]

 Neuro-optometric rehabilitation therapy utilizes specialized therapeutic lenses, filters, patches, and prisms along with exercises, to help you regain lost visual skills or develop new ones to move you back toward long-lasting clear vision.

 Double vision, or diplopia, is a vision problem which can be caused by a wide range of conditions.
 Due to this, it is important that if you experience double vision, even only briefly, you seek medical treatment immediately.
 Treatments such as neuro-optometric rehabilitation therapy are effective and available, but things become more complex and more difficult the longer you wait.
-If you have recently experienced double vision, or suffered a traumatic brain injury, contact us today to Book an Appointment for a comprehensive vision evaluation.
+If you have recently experienced double vision, or suffered a traumatic brain injury, you can reach out to your nearest Amplify EyeCare practice either via a call or in-person visit for a comprehensive vision evaluation.
+Our team of eye care professionals is ready and equipped to provide you with the care you need.